 Sarah borrowed UGX 10,000/= from the VSLA.
 The total of her deposits is UGX 1,500/= she has died.
 What should be done?

-Conclude informing the farmers that they need to set rules to address such situations i.e. ratio of savings to maximum loans approved & member death with a loan balance.
+Conclude informing the youth/vulnerable families that they need to set rules to address such situations i.e. ratio of savings to maximum loans approved & member death with a loan balance.